seL4/microkit/docs/manual.md

 * `page_size`: (optional) Size of the pages used in the memory region; must be a supported page size if provided.
 Defaults to the largest page size for the target architecture that the memory region is aligned to.
 * `phys_addr`: (optional) The physical address for the start of the memory region (must be a multiple of the page size).
 * `prefill_path`: (optional) Path to a file containing data that the memory region will be filled with at initialisation.
+* `prefill_bootinfo`: (optional) Bootinfo type that the memmory region will be filled with by the capDL initialiser.

 The `memory_region` element does not support any child elements.